 Kanabiki Falls (金引の滝)

 The only waterfall in Kyoto Prefecture that was chosen to be one of the Top 100 Waterfalls in Japan is in Miyazu City!
-Although it isn’t particularly close to any train stations, it isn’t hard to get to either.
+Although it isn’t particularly close to any train stations, it isn’t hard to get there either.

 How to Get to Kanabiki Falls

-- Kanabiki Falls is around
+- From Kanabiki Falls, it is around:

-- From Roadside Station Kyoto by the Sea MIYAZU (道の駅 海の京都 宮津), the waterfall is
+- From Roadside Station Kyoto by the Sea MIYAZU (道の駅 海の京都 宮津), the waterfall is around:

-- 25 mins’ walk away
+- 25-minute walk away

-- 10 mins by rental bike
+- 10-minute by rental bike

 ☛ The waterfall’s car park only has a capacity of around 10 cars